My Personal Testimony

 Well, God in His great mercy was to provide the needed exit strategy, and this is how it began:

 As I prepare to go out, I turn on the TV to kill some time.
 Immediately on the TV pops up the image of Billy Graham.
 He is in a large stadium, in the process of making an altar call to the thousands of persons attending his crusade.
 He invites them to come down to the field to make a personal commitment to Jesus Christ.
 I watched this with a curious interest.
 I can't say that I knew much about Billy Graham, other than the fact that he was a renowned Protestant evangelist.
 In fact, my ignorance was such that I did not even know how to open the Bible to the scriptural verses he referenced.
-At the end of his altar call I thought to myself: "That was pretty good."
+At the end of his altar call I thought to myself: "Interesting."
 I then shut off the TV and meandered off to Jacob Marley's.
-Yet, I was interested in what Reverend Graham had said.
-God had captured my attention!
+Yet, God had captured my attention!

-Another week passed by, and it is again another lovely Friday evening in Marblehead.
-I am once again preparing to go off to my favorite haunt.
-As on the past Friday evening, I turn on the TV to fill time while preparing to go out and—would you believe it!
-There he is again!
-Billy Graham in the process of making his invitation to come to Christ.
-This time I watched and listened to his message more intently.
-During his message, Reverend Graham mentioned that if you really wanted to know about Jesus, and how to come to Him, you could send for his book 'How to be Born Again'.
-He gave an address to use for this request, indicating that it would be promptly sent to you as a free gift.
-Despite some initial hesitation, I quickly decided to write down the address and during the following week I mailed off a letter requesting the book.
-Events would prove that obeying that instinct was providential—and I shiver to think where I could be today had I not done so.
+This time I watched and listened to Billy Graham's message more intently.
+During his message, he mentioned that if you really wanted to know about Jesus, and how to come to Him, you could send for his book 'How to be Born Again'.
+He gave an address to use for this request, indicating that this book would be promptly sent to you as a free gift.
+Curious, I wrote down the address and during the week mailed a letter requesting the book.

 Well, sometime later (perhaps a week or two) Billy Graham’s book arrives in the mail.
 I look at it, and since it is not very large, I decide to read it in bed at night before going to sleep.
 Now, this is where the unimaginable occurs!
 By this, I mean that as I begin to read the book I am actually stunned by the exposition of scriptural truths presented.
 All of this is radical and new to me.
 My overriding emotion was one of incredulity and amazement.
 I remember saying over and over again: "I never knew this!”
 “Why did they not tell us this?”
 “I never knew this!”
 “Why did they not tell us this?"